ammario/isokey/README.md

 | User ID     | uint32 |
 | Flags | uint32 |

-Keys are encoded usng Bitcoin's base58 alphabet.
+Digests are encoded with Bitcoin's base58 alphabet.

 It may seem intuitive to put the signature at the end of the digest.
 It's located at the beginning as it makes eyeballing different API more easy due to